Miaooocat/Miaooocat.github.io/notes/knowledge/science/computer_science/language/javascript/javascript_notes_es6/index.md

 ### Template literals
-- Template literal is a special type of string that makes creating complex strings easier.
 - Template literals are string literals that include embedded expressions.
 - Template literals in JavaScript are denoted with **backticks** ( \` ), and can template literals can contain placeholders which are represented using `${expression}`.
-- Template literals **preserve newlines** as part of the string.
+- Template literals can **preserve newlines** as part of the string.

 ```js
 const person = {